glacier-modding/glaciermodding.org/docs/modding/customcampaigns/using_navkit.md

 ## Building an AIRG from a NAVP file
 Now that we have the NAVP loaded, click the `Build Airg from Navp` button on the `Airg menu` on the bottom of the right sidebar.

 This may take a few minutes.
-When it's done, you should see that the airg waypoints and connections no longer go through the new chair.
+When it's done, you should see that the airg waypoints and connections mostly no longer go through the new chair.

+> The AIRG will connect over small gaps like corners or small obstacles.
+This is OK because it's just used for the initial pathfinding calculation.
+If the NPC determines it can walk from one AIRG waypoint to another, it will perform the pathfinding calculation using the NAVP to determine the actual path it will walk.

 Click the `Save Airg` button and in your new `Bank` folder, save the file as `bank.airg`.